shaazanaam/Oct25shaaz/PATH_B_SUMMARY.md

 ## What You Asked For

-You provided a complete product vision with **8 architectural layers**:
+This is the complete vision for the 8 layer stacks

 1. **Frontend:** React flow authoring + chat UI
 2. **Proxy:** Nginx/Traefik for routing